OpenNebula/docs/source/open_cluster_deployment/storage_setup/dev_ds.rst

     $ oneimage create image.tmpl -d 101

-If you are using the CLI shorthand parameters define the image using source:
+If you are using the CLI, shorthand parameters define the image using the source:

 .. prompt:: bash $ auto

     $ oneimage create -d 101 --name nbd --source /dev/sdc --driver raw --prefix vd --persistent --type OS --size 0MB

-.. note:: As this Datastore is just a container for existing devices, images doesn't take any size from it.
-All devices registered will render size of 0 and the overall devices Datastore will show up with 1MB of available space
+.. note:: As this Datastore is just a container for existing devices, images don't take any size from it.
+All devices registered will render a size of 0 and the overall devices Datastore will show up with 1MB of available space